liyin2015/python-coding-interview/README.md

 ## Feedback
-If you like the example chapters that I put here, please leave your comment here.
-This book comes with a lot of hard work --personally, I paused my PhD program for a semester to focus on.
-Therefore, your comment is important to lead to the publication of the work.

-If you have ideas to improve the book, about formatting, more contents, or correct the errors are also very welcome too.
+If you have ideas to improve the book, about formatting, more contents, or correct the errors, do not hesitate to let me know.

 <!---## Copyright
 The book is copyrighed and protected, please do not spread without permission. ---!>